Strategic Hiring is crucial. Read why in our latest report.

 For example, suppose a colleague speaks to you disrespectfully.
 In that case, you may want to pause the conversation and suggest resuming it when both parties can interact calmly.
 This approach helps you maintain professionalism and model the behavior you expect.

-How to Show Your Interpersonal Skills While Job Hunting
+How to Highlight Your Interpersonal Skills While Job Hunting

 Interpersonal skills are often defined as soft skills in the workforce.
-Here are a few ways to highlight them.
+Here are a few ways to highlight them on your resume:

 • Include successful work collaborations on your resume.